RobertCrist/RobertCrist.github.io/index.md

 I am an undergraduate student at the University of Washington studying Electrical Engineering with a focus on embedded systems.

-Currently, working towards finishing my undergraduate degree and seeking an intership in the Seattle area.
+Currently, I am working towards finishing my undergraduate degree and seeking an intership or full time position in the Seattle area.

-Outside of academics, Robert likes to spend his time rock climbing in both indoor gyms as well as outdoors in places like Little Si, Leavenworth, and Smith Rock.
+Outside of academics, I like to spend his time rock climbing in both indoor gyms as well as outdoors in places like Little Si, Leavenworth, and Smith Rock.